maxcroasdale/maxcroasdale.github.io/content/posts/oct-2024/bench.md

 feature_image_alt:

 ---
-To match the table bought at auction a bench made of old bits of wood.
+To match the table bought at auction we're putting together a bench made of old bits of wood.

 ![](/images/1126.jpeg)